line.gif - 1064 Bytes

 common ragwortAfter six mainly dry weeks it is raining continuously.
 While writing up yesterday's diary I sit at the desk by the studio window and sketch one of the Welsh ponies (above) which is standing, looking rather fed up, in the meadow.
 I don't realise that this will be my last chance to look out and draw them.
 They are being moved to a field down the road today. cinnabar moth caterpillars Common ragwort, Senecio jacobaea, is a weed of neglected pastures.
 Its yellow daisy-like flowers attract hoverflies while its ragged leaves (and the flowers) provide food for the cinnabar moth caterpillar.
 Like the cinnabar moth itself all parts of the plant are poisonous.
 Because of the danger to grazing stock ragwort is a notifiable weed and you can be fined if you don't take steps to eradicate it when ordered to do so.

 cinnabar moth Oxford ragwort, a smaller relation of common, is still in flower at roadsides and on wasteground but the flowers of common ragwort have now died back and its leaves are starting to shrivel.
-I guess that it is probably more dangerous in this state because the ponies, browsing the last flush of growth in the meadow, might be more likely to take a mouthful of its shriveled leaves.
+I guess that it is probably more dangerous in this state because the ponies, browsing the last flush of growth in the meadow, might be more likely to take a mouthful of its shrivelled leaves.
 It sounds pretty awful but I've seen them munching on prickly holly leaves, fence tops and even old Christmas trees.

 Bevan The previous Welsh pony that was kept in this meadow, Bevan, showed symptoms of poisoning.
 An emergency tracheotomy in the field helped him rally, but he died soon after.
-Now that ragwort is spreading again it's not worth the risk of keeping the ponies there. next page
+Now that ragwort is spreading again it's not worth the risk of keeping the ponies there.

 Ragtime Memories